DataSlingers/minipatch-learning/_sources/api.rst.txt

    :no-members:
    :no-inherited-members:

-Here is the API documentation of the minipatch feature selection part of the package.
+The following is the API documentation for the feature selection algorithms in the package.

 .. currentmodule:: mplearn